 Who should clean between the teeth?

-Everyone 12 years and older should practice interdental cleaning and particularly those with braces, which need cleaning around every day.
-With increaing age and diseases such as periodontitis, extra care must be given to cleaning between the teeth.
+Everyone 12 years and older should practice interdental cleaning, particularly those with braces, which need cleaning every day.
+With increasing age and diseases such as periodontitis, extra care must be given to cleaning between the teeth.
 In many cases, bad breath is due to a lack of interdental cleaning.